 As we are all now well aware, this data consumption trend is only set to continue.

-Looking ahead, here are some thoughts around what we believe could be the big innovations and market movements for the decade to come.
+Looking ahead, here are some thoughts about what we believe could be the big innovations and market movements for the decade to come.

 AI and data analytics